 The rent to owner for the family may not exceed the pro-rata portion of the reasonable rent for the shared housing dwelling unit.

-The reasonable rent is determined in accordance with Sec.
-982.503.
+The reasonable rent is determined in accordance with the attached procedures.
 In determining reasonable rent for the group home, the HA must consider whether sanitary facilities, and facilities for food preparation and service, are common facilities or private facilities.

 Maximum subsidy: